anderkve/paraprof/README.md

 2. **Initial optimization**: Global L-BFGS-B finds starting maxima.
 3. **Population initialization**: A DE population (or a single L-BFGS-B start) is anchored at each promising grid point.
 4. **Adaptive evolution**: DE (or L-BFGS-B) optimizes the profiled parameters at each active grid point.
-5. **Neighbour curvature sharing (L-BFGS-B)**: When an L-BFGS-B optimization starts at a grid point, it warm-starts from its best already-converged neighbour by seeding the quasi-Newton history (the `(s, y)` pairs that approximate the inverse Hessian) and trialling the neighbour's best profiled parameters as an alternative starting point.
-As optimizations complete, the updated history is stored and made available to the cell's own neighbours, so local curvature information propagates outward across the grid.
+5. **Neighbour curvature sharing (L-BFGS-B)**: Warm-starting grid point L-BFGS-B optimization using information from the best already-converged neighbour by seeding the quasi-Newton history (the `(s, y)` pairs that approximate the inverse Hessian) and trialling the neighbour's best profiled parameters as an alternative starting point.
+This way local curvature information propagates outward across the grid from already converged points.
 6. **Dynamic activation**: Neighbours of high-likelihood grid points are automatically activated, expanding the active set within the region of interest.
 7. **Patching**: Optional wave-based refinement re-tests each grid point with its neighbours' best profiled parameters and locally polishes any improvement found.
 8. **Refinement**: Optional grid-resolution increase, using interpolation of the coarse grid as warm-starts for the finer grid.